PavlikBender/PS5CameraTweaker/README.md

 ## How to use?

 1. Extract folder "PS5CameraTweaker" in folder there "OrbisEyeCameraFirmwareLoader.exe" and "firmware.bin" located.
-Should look like this":
+Should look like this:

 ![](/Folder.png)